tnebooks/12th-biology/content.en/zoology/applications-of-biotechnology/_index.md

 A patent is a Government issued document that allows the person for an exclusive right to manufacture, use or sell an invention for a defined period (usually 20 years).
 It is a legal document safeguarding the rights and privileges of an inventor / invention.
 The purpose of

-**10.11 Biosafety Guidelines** Due to the growing concerns arising from

-Genetically Modified Organisms (GMOs) throughout the globe the WHO has built an informal working group on biosafety in 1991.
-This group prepared the ‘voluntary code for the release of organisms into the environment’.
-ICGEB (International Centre for Genetic Engineering and Biotechnology) has played a significant role in issues related to biosafety and the environmentally sustainable use of biotechnology.
-The main ‘topic of concern’ related to the release of GMO’s are risks for human health, environment, and agriculture which is found on the website of ICGEB.

-In India, DBT has evolved ‘rDNA safety guidelines’ to exercise powers conferred through the Environmental Protection Act 1986 for the manufacture, use, import, export and storage of hazardous micro organisms and genetically engineered organisms, cells etc., These guidelines are implemented and monitored by the Institutional Biosafety Committees (IBSCs), the Review Committee on Genetic Manipulation (RCGM) and the Genetic Engineering Approval Committee (GEAC) of the Ministry of Environment and Forest.

-**Intellectual Property Rights (IPR) and Protection (IPP)**

-The physical objects like household goods or land or properties of a person and the ownership and rights on these properties is protected by certain laws operating in the country.
-This type of physical property is tangible; but the transformed microorganisms, plants, animals and technologies for the production of commercial products are exclusively the property of the intellectuals.
-The discoverer or inventor has complete rights on his property or invention.
-The rights of intellectuals are protected by laws framed by a country.
-The intellectual property is an intangible asset.
-Legal rights or patents provide an inventor only a temporary monopoly on the use of an invention,

-XII Std Zoology Chapter 10 EM.indd 171 18/12/2021 15:05:02

 172Applications of Biotechnology

-**Copyright** The protection of authorships of published

-work comes under copyrights of IPRs.
-Copyright protection is given for form of expressions of ideas.
-For example the authors, editors, publishers or both the publisher/ editor of a book have copyrights.
-The content of the book cannot be reproduced or reprinted without written permission from copyright holders.
-Patents and trade secrets provide protection for the basic knowhow but copyright protects the expressed materials in printed, video recorded or taped forms.
-In the field of biotechnology the data base of DNA sequences or any published forms, photomicrographs, etc., are subject to copyright.

-**Trade marks** Any specific symbol or words to identify

-a particular product or process of a company constitute trademark.
-This enables the public to distinguish between a trader’s goods from similar goods of other traders

-Biotechnology as an independent discipline has drawn world wide attention from the Governments and the corporate world because of its limitless applications.
-It is looked upon as a panacea for treating diseases and genetic disorders.
-The global demand of the biotechnological products is on the increase.
-It is the science for the future with solutions to many of the problems related to health, agriculture, environment and industries.

-**Summary** Biotechnology is defined as “any

-technological application that uses biological systems, living organisms or derivatives thereof, to make or modify products or processes for specific use”.
-In 1919, Hungarian agricultural engineer Karl Ereky coined the term Biotechnology.
-Biotechnology includes two major technologies, Genetic engineering and Chemical engineering.

-Biotechnology has application in four major industrial areas, including health care (medical) agriculture, industrial and

 patenting in biotechnology ensures fair financial returns for those who have invested finances, ideas, time and hard work for an invention.
 The following criteria must be satisfied for patenting : • The invention must be novel and useful; • The product must be inventive and